swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 are added and tasks become more time consuming these benefits can grow from seconds to days.

-In this module, we have gone over the basics of parallelizing code with IPython given a concrete (albeit small) real-world example of a type of tasks that can benefit from parallelization.
+In this module, we have gone over the basics of parallelizing code with IPython given a concrete (albeit small) real-world example of a type of task that can benefit from parallelization.
 Stay tuned for more about how to do more advanced things with the IPython cluster infrastructure.